Translate

 4. ANCIENT MACEDONIAN AND MODERN MACEDONIAN

 The Macedonians of Velventos have preserved several Macedonian archaisms in their dialect.
 They occasionally use Doric/Macedonian instead of in words such as μακους ~ μηκων, αμαρουκουτους ~ αμηρυκητος, μαρκειουμι ~ μηρυκωμαι, ξιαλ’ ~ ξυηλη etc ²⁰.
 In mountainous Pieria, Macedonians use the diphthong ΟΥ in the place of Y: κουνταλου ~ κυνδαλος , σουχροι ~ συν χροι, τρουπωμα ~ τρυπωμα ²¹.
 Similarly, Ancient Macedonians called Heracles Κουναγιδας instead of Κυναγιδας and represented the inherited */u(:)/ as ΟΥ ²².
 It is worth mentioning the characteristic change of ω → ουωριό→χουριό), which is epigraphically attested in Macedonian (Άρτεμις Βλουρεῖτις → *Φιλωρεῖτις) ²³.
+According to linguist Claude Brixhe, the tendency of the Ancient Macedonian dialect towards a closing of the vocales mediae /e/ and /o/, (respectively becoming /i/ and /u/) was continued in the Koine Hellenistic variety of the region and it survived until today in the Modern Greek dialects of Northern Greece ²⁴.

 5. SYNOPSIS